openmobilehub/android-omh-maps/CONTRIBUTING.md

 **Note**: to publish all modules in `packages/`, you can simply run the task `publishToMavenLocal` in the root project.

-2. With the CLI: `./gradlew publishToMavenLocal` after `cd packages/{maps-api,maps-api-googlemaps,maps-api-openstreetmap}`
+2. With the CLI:

+- to publish all modules: `./gradlew publishToMavenLocal`
+- to publish a selected module: `./gradlew :packages:{module}:publishToMavenLocal`

 **Note**: to publish all modules in `packages/`, you can simply run the task `publishToMavenLocal` in the root project directory.